Frequently asked questions

 Will the BTYSTE be held in the RDS?

-BTYSTE 2022 will take place virtually from Wednesday the 11th of January to Saturday the 14th of January 2023.
+BTYSTE 2024 will take place from Wednesday the 9th of January to Saturday the 11th of January 2025.

-The event will return to a face to face for 2023
+The event will be face to face for 2025

 Student/Teacher Questions